ioannisKatri/Spring-Custom-Security/README.md

 # Spring-Custom-Security
 Proof of concept for spring custom security

---- Requirements
+## Requirements

-- maven
+-maven

-- docker
+-docker

-Add to the hosts file -> ^^^^dev.security.com^^^^ OR change the default url inside to the preferred one -> .docker/tomcat/server.xml
+1. Add to the hosts file -> **dev.security.com** OR change the default url inside to the preferred one -> .docker/tomcat/server.xml

-Run on terminal -----> sh initialize.sh
+1. Run on terminal the following script **sh initialize.sh**